martin010919/FairScoringRanking/attempt 3.md

 - **Fair Score**: The calculated fair score for the anime.
 - **Fair Weighted Score**: The calculated fair weighted score for the anime.

-The table is sorted by the fair score in descending order.

-## Usage
-To use the program, simply input the dataset into the script, and it will automatically compute the fair score, fair weighted score, and score distribution for each anime.
-The resulting output will be displayed as a neatly formatted table with the anime titles ranked by their fair scores.
-"""

-# Saving the content into a README.md file
-readme_path = '/mnt/data/README.md'
-with open(readme_path, 'w') as file:
-    file.write(readme_content)

-readme_path  # Returning the path for download